juliamwangi123/quote_generator/README.md

 # Quotes

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.0.Its a website that allow usders to post quotes , author, name of the user and shows the date when the quote got  posted
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.0.Its a website that allow usders to post quotes , author, name of the user and shows the date when the quote got  posted  and also allows the user to delete the quote

 ## Installation.
 1. Fork the the online repo